DS4Ag/dpest/docs/basic_usage.rst

         B. **Using Locally Bound Names:**

-           Import specific modules or functions into your current namespace:
+           Import specific modules into your current namespace:

            .. code-block:: python